htrgouvea/research/_posts/publications/2020-06-14-What-FaceApp-tracks-about-you-on-an-Android-device.md

 ### Conclusion

-We can say that at least for the scope covered in this publication, FaceApp really complies with its privacy terms, and the information it collects is enough to: generate a unique identification of each of its users and map how those users use the application (which resources they access, times, which apps they share the photos on, how they move within the App, and more), and it’s also not possible to guarantee that the photos used in the app are really accessible only to the device they were on generated.
+We can say that at least for the scope covered in this publication, FaceApp really complies with his privacy terms, and the information it collects is enough to: generate a unique identification of each of its users and map how those users use the application (which resources they access, times, which apps they share the photos on, how they move within the App, and more), and it’s also not possible to guarantee that the photos used in the app are really accessible only to the device they were on generated.

 In this scenario, malware is able to collect the information that FaceApp stores locally on my device and use it as it sees fit and in my opinion, this may be the biggest risk when using this application.